Pell equation: A generalization of continued fraction and Chakravala algorithms using the LLL-algorithm: Implementation and improvements of both algorithms

 In the following example, we take $d=130940879$.
-In this case the continued fraction algorithm needs 5259 steps and the fundamental solution has 2727 decimal digit numbers.
-Observe that $\lfloor\sqrt{R_d}\rfloor=52$, and in this case, we needed 52 steps with $LLL=10^{52}$ to obtain the fundamental solution.
-Now, in the same example, we use the second algorithm "with LLL", but we apply it with 2 different speeds, that is, we use a value of $LLL$ for certain fix number of steps, and then we continue with another value of $LLL$ for the remaining steps.
+In this case, the continued fraction algorithm needs 5259 steps, and the fundamental solution has 2727 decimal digits.
+Observe that $\lfloor\sqrt{R_{\, d}^{^{_{10}}}}\rfloor=52$.
+In this case, with the Second Algorithm with $LLL=10^{52}$, we needed 52 steps to obtain the fundamental solution.

+Now, in the same example, \textbf{we use the Second Algorithm with LLL, but we apply it with 2 different speeds}, that is, we use a value of $LLL$ for a certain fixed number of steps, and then we continue with another value of $LLL$ for the remaining steps.
 More precisely,

 \